-Tulathromycin may cause sensitisation by skin contact.
+Tulathromycin may cause sensitisation by skin contact resulting in e.g. reddening of the skin (erythema) and/or dermatitis.
 In case of accidental spillage onto skin, wash the skin immediately with soap and water.

 Wash hands after use.

 In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.